test-kitchen/kitchen-google/README.md

 This parameter will be ignored if `zone` is specified.

+### `inst_name`

+**Optional** Name to give to instance.
+If given, must be under 63 characters in length.
+Any character that is not alphanumeric or a hyphen will be converted to a hyphen.
+Unlike EC2's "Name" tag, this is used as an instance identifier and must be unique.
+By default, a unique name will be auto-generated; note that auto-generated names must be used if there is more than one test suite.
+Default:
+`tk-<suite>-<platform>-<UUID>`

 ### `autodelete_disk`

 Boolean specifying whether or not to automatically delete boot disk